On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Related Work

 \subsection{Spatial Reasoning Failures in Vision Transformers}

-Despite their success in semantic tasks, ViTs exhibit systemic failures in spatial reasoning.
-Empirical studies show that large-scale VLMs struggle with basic prepositions. \citet{stogiannidis2025mind, subramanian2022reclip,lepori2024beyond} demonstrate that models like CLIP fail to distinguish ``A is left of B'' from ``B is left of A'' near random chance. \citet{kong2025lrr} confirm that while humans excel at absolute spatial queries, SOTA models perform poorly on complex tasks.
-The Winoground benchmark \citep{thrush2022winoground} further characterizes these models as ``pattern matchers'' lacking compositional understanding rather than true reasoners.
+Despite their semantic success, ViTs exhibit systemic failures in spatial reasoning.
+Empirical studies show that large-scale Vision-Language Models (VLMs) struggle with basic prepositions, often failing to distinguish relative positioning better than chance \citep{subramanian2022reclip, lepori2024beyond, stogiannidis2025mind, kong2025lrr}.
+While models may excel at absolute spatial queries, they falter on compositional benchmarks like Winoground, acting as ``pattern matchers'' rather than robust reasoners \citep{thrush2022winoground}.
+This deficit extends to dynamic transformations, where performance drops significantly on non-canonical 3D rotations and abstract geometric tasks \citep{li2025tackling,tuggener2025efficient, keremis2025empirical,khemlani2025vision,chen2025knot}.
+Unlike prior work attributing these issues to optimization artifacts or attention misalignment \citep{qi2025beyond, chen2025spatial}, this study investigates whether the architecture possesses the computational capacity to implement spatial algorithms using Circuit Complexity.

-This failure extends beyond static relations to dynamic transformations. \citet{keremis2025empirical} and \citet{tuggener2023efficient} show that deep networks suffer significant performance drops on non-canonical rotations (e.g., $30^\circ, 150^\circ$).
-Specific to ViTs, \citet{khemlani2025vision,kong2025lrr} and \citet{li2024tackling} highlight defects in 3D spatial understanding and abstract geometric reasoning tasks like ARC.

-While prior work attributes these issues to optimization artifacts such as norm imbalance \citep{qi2025beyond} or attention misalignment \citep{chen2025spatial}, we argue these are merely symptoms.
-Even with optimized training, the fundamental question remains: does the architecture possess the \textbf{computational capacity} for spatial algorithms?
-We address this via Circuit Complexity.